wp-plugins/assets-manager/readme.txt

 * **Sha1:** If you upload a file that already exists it will link that file to your post instead of keeping multiple versions of the file.
 * **File replacement:** After uploading and even sharing a file you'll be able to replace the file behind the active link with a file of the same MIME type.

+Special thanks to @binmind for his extensive QA testing of the company’s plugin, his testing was crucial for development of the proof of concept and making sure everything was working as it should.